oauthlib/oauthlib/docs/oauth2/endpoints/token.rst

 ==============

-Token endpoints issue tokens to clients who have already been authorized access, be it by explicit actions from the user or implicitely.
-The token response is well defined and typically consist of an unguessable access token, the token type, its expiration from now in seconds and depending on the scenario, a refresh token to be used to fetch new access tokens without authorization.
+Token endpoints issue tokens to clients who have already been authorized access, be it by explicit actions from the user or implicitly.
+The token response is well defined and typically consists of an unguessable access token, the token type, its expiration from now in seconds, and depending on the scenario, a refresh token to be used to fetch new access tokens without authorization.

 One argument for OAuth 2 being more scalable than OAuth 1 is that tokens may